mikeraab/docker001/Participant-Guide.md

 <img src=images/010-docker-hub.png />

-Now, remove the local image and run the image from the registry
+Now, remove the local image and run the image from the Docker Hub registry.

 To do this, you must first remove the stopped container by using its short id, not its name.
 Find the short id: